 Teachers College, Columbia University, is the largest and most comprehensive graduate school of education in the United States.
 Its programs span education, psychology and health fields.
 Located in New York City, the College has a diverse culture, with minority students comprising over one-third of the student body.

-The fellowship includes a $35,000 research stipend, $3,300 for teaching a course, research support of $5,000, free campus housing in a studio apartment (if desired), eligibility for low-cost student health insurance, and limited relocation costs.
+The fellowship includes a $60,000 research stipend, $4,500 for teaching a course, research support of $5,000, eligibility for employee benefits, and limited relocation costs.
 No other benefits are provided.
-Appointment is for a nine-month period beginning on September 1, 2018 and renewable for a second year contingent upon satisfactory progress and notification by December 1, 2018.
+Appointment is for a nine-month period beginning on September 1, 2021, and renewable for a second year contingent upon satisfactory progress and notification by December 1, 2021.
 The acceptance of a fellowship carries with it the commitment to conduct research as outlined in the application proposal; provide a written annual report of the research program; teach one course per year; and participate in an academic program within a department of the College.
 A second year will allow postdoctoral fellows to participate in faculty development activities to best prepare them to find a faculty position.

-Eligibility Requirements: Applicant must be a citizen or permanent resident of the United States.
 In making awards under this program, Teachers College gives consideration especially to individuals who are either members of a federally recognized U.S. racial/ethnic minority group or have a federally recognized disability.
-The selection program committee also takes into account a range of other factors related to increasing diversity at the College, such as socioeconomic background, research and teaching goals that emphasize diversity, and first-generation college graduates.
+The selection program committee also takes into account a range of other factors related to increasing diversity at the College, such as the candidate’s socioeconomic background, research and teaching goals that emphasize diversity, and status as first-generation college graduates.

-Applicant must hold an earned doctorate* in any area related to education; have a commitment to research and teaching in a field related to education; and have completed a doctorate in the last 3 years (no earlier than January 1, 2015).
+Applicants must hold an earned doctorate* in any area related to education, health, or psychology; have a commitment to research and teaching in a related field; and have completed a doctorate in the last 3 years (no earlier than January 1, 2018).
 Teachers College doctoral graduates are not eligible to apply.
 Candidates from historically underrepresented groups in higher education are strongly encouraged to apply.

-A research proposal related to education, broadly defined, describing the research that the applicant would like to pursue during the fellowship (five-page limit, double-spaced).
+- A research proposal related to education, psychology, or health, broadly defined, describing the research that the applicant would like to pursue during the fellowship (five-page limit, double-spaced).

-Materials should be sent to: Mitzi Pelle, Office of the Provost and Dean of the College at email@example.com.
+For questions, please contact the Office of the Provost and Dean of the College at email@example.com.